On Free $\omega$-Continuous and Regular Ordered Algebras: Quasi-Regular Families

-We say that an ordered algebra $A$ is a \emph{$\Del$-regular algebra} if the suprema of all $\Del$-sets exist and the algebraic operations preserve the suprema of $\Del$-sets. \end{defi}
+\begin{defi} Let $A$ be an ordered $\Sigma$-algebra.
+A set $B\subs A$ is called a \emph{$\Del$-set} if there is a coterm $t\in\Del A$ such that $B = \set{s^A}{s\ll t}$, where $s^A$ is the interpretation of the partial term $s$ in $A$.
+As the evaluation map $s\mapsto s^A$ is monotone, $B$ is a countable directed subset of $A$, therefore its down-closure $\down B$ is an $\omega$-ideal of $A$.
+A \emph{$\Delta$-ideal} is the down-closure of a nonempty $\Del$-set $B$.
+We say that an ordered algebra $A$ is \emph{$\Del$-regular} if the suprema of all $\Del$-sets exist and the algebraic operations preserve the suprema of nonempty $\Del$-sets. \end{defi}

+Note that $\Del X$ itself is a $\Del$-regular algebra due to the fact that $\Del$ is a monad.
 We will show that any $\Del$-regular algebra can be extended to an Eilenberg-Moore algebra for the monad $\Del$.
-Note that $\Del X$ itself is a $\Del$-regular algebra.
-This is due to the fact that $\Del$ is a monad.
+This means that the evaluation map $\eps_A:\FT A\to A$, $\eps_A(t)=t^A$ can be extended to domain $\Del A$ so that the following properties are satisfied:

+Moreover, there is a unique such extension making the evaluation map $\eps_A:\Del A\to A$ a $\Del$-continuous $\Sigma$-algebra morphism.